 The Citadel was built by François Ferry under the supervision of Sébastien Le Prestre de Vauban, who was a famous French military engineer.
 Inside the Citadel the ruins of an old castle lay – Château des Rudel and well as those of a Basilica of Saint-Romain.
 Inside the Basilica are buried the remains of Charibert II, king of Aquitaine.
 The first constructions that took place in the area were actually due to the desire of the ‘Sun King’ to literally fortify his dominance over the Gironde and also Bordeaux.
 The Citadel was an important point once more during the First Empire when the invasion of English ships was not a rare sight.

-I must admit when I first saw the main entrance – La Porte Dauphine I couldn’t stop myself from imagining walking inside of a time machine and traveling back in time.
-This is one of the best-preserved structures in this size I have seen and the history is almost branded and visible on every rock.
+I must admit when I first saw the main entrance – La Porte Dauphine I couldn’t stop myself from imagining walking inside a time machine and travelling back in time.
+This is one of the best-preserved structures of this size I have seen and the history is almost branded and visible on every rock.

 Do not miss on…